HKcyberstark/TI_Mod/README.md

 ## Minemeld Installation and configuration

-Minemeld Can be easily and directly installed with their Ansible playbook.  more details in their [Minemeld-Github!] (https://github.com/PaloAltoNetworks/minemeld-ansible)
+Minemeld Can be easily and directly installed with their Ansible playbook.  more details in their [Minemeld-Github](https://github.com/PaloAltoNetworks/minemeld-ansible)

-CentOS would be used for this demonstration and complete installation and threat feed configuration is available in [config_doc!](https://github.com/Cyb3rStark/TI_Mod/tree/master/config_doc)
+CentOS would be used for this demonstration and complete installation and threat feed configuration is available in **config_doc**

 ## logstash configuration

-Logstash configuration file that can be used for processing the threat feeds into elastic search index is available in [config_doc!](https://github.com/Cyb3rStark/TI_Mod/tree/master/config_doc)
+Logstash configuration file that can be used for processing the threat feeds into elastic search index is available in **config_doc**

 # what’s Next?